IT Checklist For Small Businesses

 Free services such as Gmail may seem like the right solution, but they can look unprofessional and can get blocked by some email firewalls.
 Once your organisation grows, these free solutions also become difficult to manage as you require multiple accounts that share data.

 Provided you own the domain for your website, you can have a hosted email exchange set up off the back of it (another reason why a website is useful).
-Not only does this provide you with a branded email solution, but it will also mean all email accounts can be managed more easily (in case an employee leaves).
+This provides a branded email solution and means email accounts can be managed more easily (in case an employee leaves).
 All business emails can also be accessed as needed, so there are no private accounts.

 Hosted exchanges also support consistent branding and email signatures regardless of the originating device.
 This means that all staff emails look professional no matter what device they’re sending emails from.

 Any IT checklist for small businesses that didn’t factor in security would be incomplete.

 From email spam filters to virus scans for your server or cloud hosting, make sure you have protection.